-The Company shall be entitled (but not obligated) to perform, at its sole discretion, early repayment in full or part of the debentures (Series 4) in accordance with certain terms and limitations as set forth in the Amended Shelf Prospectus and the Offering Memorandum 2013.
+The Company shall be entitled (but not obligated) to perform, at its sole discretion, early repayment in full or part of the debentures (Series 4) in accordance with certain terms and limitations as set forth in the Amended Shelf Prospectus and the 2013 Offering Report.

-In the case of certain events, and under certain terms, the Trustee of debentures (Series 4) shall have cause for immediate repayment of debentures (Series 4).
-Among the applicable events, the following can be included in brief: a material deterioration in the business of the Company where there is a real threat that the Company will be unable to repay the debentures on time; the imposition of an attachment on the assets of the Company, the performance of an execution against the assets of the Company, the appointment of a liquidator or a temporary or permanent receiver of the assets of the Company, which were not removed and / or canceled within 45 days; the sale of the main assets of the company; If Mr. Haim Shani ceases to be a controlling shareholder in the Company, directly or indirectly, without having received the approval of the holders of the debentures (Series 4) for the transfer of control; a fundamental breach of the terms of the debentures and Deed of Trust (Series 4) which are not corrected within 14 days from the date that the Trustee advised the Company of the breach; a breach of any of the financial covenants set forth in section 11 of the Offering Memorandum 2013, in which it is explicitly stated that the breach thereof is cause for immediate repayment.
-For details regarding all of the causes available to the Trustee for the immediate repayment of debentures (Series 4), see section 18.1 of the Offering Memorandum 2013.
+In the case of certain events, and under certain terms, the trustee of debentures (Series 4) shall have cause for immediate repayment of debentures (Series 4).
+Among the applicable events, the following can be included in brief: a material deterioration in the business of the Company where there is a real threat that the Company will be unable to repay the debentures on time; the imposition of an attachment on the assets of the Company, the performance of an execution against the assets of the Company, the appointment of a liquidator or a temporary or permanent receiver of the assets of the Company, which were not removed and / or canceled within 45 days; the sale of the main assets of the company; If Mr. Haim Shani ceases to be a controlling shareholder in the Company, directly or indirectly, without having received the approval of the holders of the debentures (Series 4) for the transfer of control; a fundamental breach of the terms of the debentures and deed of trust (Series 4) which is not corrected within 14 days from the date that the trustee advised the Company of the breach; a breach of any of the financial covenants set forth in section 11 of the 2013 Offering Report, in which it is explicitly stated that the breach thereof is cause for immediate repayment.
+For details regarding all of the causes available to the trustee for the immediate repayment of debentures (Series 4), see section 18.1 of the 2013 Offering Report.

-2.9.1.3 Debentures (Series 5)
+2.9.1.2 Debentures (Series 5)

-(1) Security Debentures (Series 5) A Issue date September 2014 В Total par value upon issuance 40,000,000 C Par value as of the report date 40,000,000 D Par value in accordance with linkage terms - as 40,000,000 of the report date Е Accumulated interest as of the report date 691,000 F Liability carrying amount as of the report date 38,760,000 G Market value 40,004,000 Н Interest type and description 5.8% fixed annual interest I Payment dates of the principal balance 9 unequal annual installments payable on August 31 st of each of the years 2015 through 2023 (inclusive), at the following rates according to chronological order of years: (a) 10% of principal; (b) 10% of principal; (c) 5% of principal; (d) 5% of principal: (e) 5% of principal; (f) 5% of principal; (g) 20% of principal; (h) 20% of principal; (i) 20% of principal K Interest payment dates On each 28 th of February and 31 st of August in the years 2015 through 2023 inclusive, except for the first payment which shall be effective on March 1, 2015.
-L Details of principal and interest linkage Unlinked L Are debentures convertible Not convertible M Is corporation entitled to early redemption Entitled (for details regarding the terms of realization of the right of the Company to carry out early repayment, see section 8.4 of the Shelf Offering Report dated September 10, 2014, Reference No. 2014-01- 155406) (hereinafter: the "Offering Memorandum 2014") N Is payment of obligation guaranteed by deed of No trust О Is this liability material to the Company Yes (2) Trustee for debenture series with trust company; Hermetic Trust Services (1975) Ltd. contact information of trustee 113 Hayarkon St., Tel Aviv Tel.
+(1) Security Debentures (Series 5) Α Issue date September 2014 В Total par value upon issuance 40,000,000 C Par value as of the report date 36,000,000 D Par value in accordance with linkage terms - as 36,000,000 of the report date E Accumulated interest as of the report date 703,691 F Liability carrying amount as of the report date 34,950,000 G Market value 39,870,000 Н Interest type and description 5.8% fixed annual interest I Payment dates of the principal balance Eight unequal annual installments payable on August 31 st of each of the years 2016 through 2023, at the following rates according to chronological order of years: (a) 10% of principal; (b) 5% of principal; (c) 5% of principal; (d) 5% of principal: (e) 5% of principal; (f) 20% of principal; (g) 20% of principal; (h) 20% of principal K Interest payment dates On each 28 th of February and 31 st of August in the years 2016 through 2023.
+L Details of principal and interest linkage Unlinked L Are debentures convertible Not convertible M Is corporation entitled to early redemption Entitled (for details regarding the terms of realization of the right of the Company to carry out early repayment, see section 8.4 of the Shelf Offering Report dated September 10, 2014, Reference No. 2014-01- 155406) (hereinafter: "2014 Offering Report") N Is payment of obligation guaranteed by deed of No trust О Is this liability material to the Company Yes (2) Trustee for debenture series with trust company; Hermetic Trust Services (1975) Ltd. contact information of trustee 113 Hayarkon St., Tel Aviv Tel.
 03-5274867, Fax 03-5271736 Email: hermetic@hermetic.co.il